TylerJH-IT/osticket-prereqs/README.md

 <h2> Enabling features</h2>

 <h3> 5.)
 Now that your in the VM you'll want to open control panel, go to programs, turn Windows features on or off, and then enable Internet Information Services, Web Management Tools, World Wide Web Services. <h3>

+  - Press the Windows key and the R key inside the VM to open run, then type in control panel so you can access it.

 <h3>                                  </h3>